ionorg/ion-sfu/README.md

 </p>
 <br>

-`ion-sfu` is a simple, flexible, high performance WebRTC SFU microservice implemented in Go.
+A [selective forwarding unit](https://webrtcglossary.com/sfu/) is a video routing service which allows webrtc sessions to scale more efficiently.
+This package provides a simple, flexible, high performance Go implementation of a WebRTC SFU.
 It can be called directly or through a [gRPC](cmd/server/grpc) or [json-rpc](cmd/server/json-rpc) interface.

 ## Getting Started